 - 1. To avoid misreporting as faults, all operations related to disconnection or connection of the maintenance bypass switch shall be completed within three seconds. - 2.
-After the output is closed, If any loads are connected to the UPS output terminals, check with the user that it is safe to apply power.
+If any loads are connected to the UPS output terminals, check with the user that it is safe to apply power.